137 West Knowlton Road, Media, PA 19063 visit site>

 Parking & Lay of the Land

-Parking is not clear: For fruit picking make a right onto Linville Road and you will see the stand.
+Parking is not clear: For fruit picking make a right onto Linvilla Road and you will see the stand.
 For the farmers market go down the street a little bit more and turn in where you see the Linville sign.
-For the playground turn in where you see the Linville sign and immediatly go left where you see the exit sign.
+For the playground turn in where you see the Linvilla sign and immediately go left where you see the exit sign.
 The parking lot winds around to the right and that is where the playground is.